elaraks/dampcapital/content/organising-principles.md

 - Through the notes graph: by hovering over entries to see what else they 'link' to, by clicking on any entry to jump straight to this.
 - Through in-text hyperlinks: by following an associative path through entries as they link to another.
-- Through the [[catalogue]]: by searching for tags or key words, by viewing all entries as a single list.
+- Through the search bar: by imputting key words.

 ### Rationale